-Chevrolet Volt was awarded Car of the Year by Motor Trend and Automotive Magazine and awarded Green Car of the Year by Green Car Journal.
-General Motors is the current plug-in hybrid leader with the Chevrolet Volt, a plug-in hybrid with 38 to 40 miles of electric range and total range of 380 to 400 miles by engaging a small gasoline engine that is coupled with an electric generator.
+Chevrolet Volt was awarded Car of the Year by Motor Trend and Automobile Magazine and awarded Green Car of the Year by Green Car Journal.
+General Motors is the current plug-in hybrid leader with the Chevrolet Volt,which has 38 to 40 miles of electric range and total range of 380 to 400 miles by engaging a small gasoline engine that is coupled with an electric generator.
 GM has a complete Voltec Propulsion System roadmap, which envisions added offerings of pure battery-electric and diesel plug-in hybrids.
 Our Volt Test Drive showed that this is plug-in hybrid is sportier to drive than regular hybrids and a great 4-door, 4-seat sedan for those who want to minimize fill-ups and avoid range anxiety.
 The Volt has dropped its retail pricing and typically offers very generous leases.
 GM has augmented the Volt with a sister model, the much more expensive Cadillac ELR, in 2014 and also introduced the diminutive, but powerful pure electric Chevy Spark EV.

 Toyota Prius Plug-in starts at $32,000.
 The Prius Plug-in cost about $8,000 less than the Chevrolet Volt, a plug-in hybrid with a 40-mile electric range in comparison to the Prius PHEV’s 15-mile.
 The Prius Plug-in costs about $8,500 more than the classic Prius Liftback, but the difference narrows to $6,000 after Federal Tax Credit.
 In California, Toyota Motor Corp also offers the all-electric SUV, the RAV4 EV.
 Toyota Prius Plug-in Test Drive and Review vs. the classic Liftback.

 Electric car sales will triple in the U.S. each year from 20,000 in 2011 to 60,000 in 2012 to 180,000 in 2013.
 This report is about freeway-speed U.S. available all-electric and plug-in hybrid light-duty vehicles.
 Accenture forecasts 1.5 million electric vehicles in the United States by 2015.
 Over 10 million electric vehicles are possible by 2020, especially if oil prices rise as battery prices fall.
 Single electric utilities have scenarios for charging over one million electric vehicles in their own service area by 2020.
 With renewable energy investment required of utilities in 30 states, these utilities are most interested in night time charging of electric vehicles with wind, geothermal, and hydropower.
 Utilities are also implementing smart grids and incentives for off-peak charging.
 More than 100 large and small competitors are fighting for share of the U.S. electric car and truck market.
 Some may be struggle to get significant share due to time delays and cost of safety and other regulatory approvals, delays in funding, or unpleasant surprises from a supplier.
 It’s a tough business.
 Even Tesla had to add 700 pounds and two years to get the first Roadsters in customers’ hands.
 We’ve been impressed with the performance of the VW e-Golfs that we’ve driven over the past few years and it is due to arrive late in 2014.
 Mercedes is in the process of preparing a B-Class electric for sale in the U.S. Electric cars with range extended by fuel cells continue to make progress.
 Hyundai is building 1,000 Tucson fuel cell vehicles and they are on sale in Southern California as of mid-2014.
 Mercedes has put 200 of the new F-Cell B-Class on global streets; Toyota putting 100 of its 400-mile range FCHV into fleet applications and has shown a concept of what the 2015 model will look like when it goes on sale; Honda also has shown its 2015 model in concept form and other auto companies are also moving forward with fuel cells.
 China could have several EV models delivered to U.S. customers in the near future from BYD or possibly other companies, but Coda’s experience trying to sell an electric version of a dated, poor quality Chinese model was not encouraging.